ebzzry/vee/NOTES.md

 - test (n): the predicate used to test matches between entry values
 - query (n): either an integer or a string
 - offset (n): the distance from the start of a column to a specific entry
+- block (n): an entry that is designed to make alignments

 TODO